zfs-old-crap/linkytime/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty `app.json` data file it creates with the file that contains the data of your previous LinkyTime home folder.
+**A**: Install the app in the other computer and overwrite the empty `app.json` data file it creates with the equivalent `app.json` data file from your previous LinkyTime installation.

 --------------------------------------------------------------------------------------------------------------------